mrcodeswildride/multiplication-table/README.md

 # multiplication-table

-This is a multiplication table web app written in HTML, CSS, and JavaScript.
+Multiplication table web app written in HTML, CSS, and JavaScript.

 Use this app at [table.mrcodeswildride.com](https://table.mrcodeswildride.com/).
 Learn how to make this app at [mrcodeswildride.com](https://www.mrcodeswildride.com/).